 The right size entrances for different types of birds

-As previously mentioned, different types of birds need different size entrances.
+As previously mentioned, different types of birds need different sized entrances.

-For example, the following opening size is required for different birds:
+For example, the following opening sizes are required for these birds:

 - 0.5 inch – Finches

 - 1 inch - Blue, coal and marsh tits